-The subsurface investigation for this assessment was conducted on May 10 and May 11, 2023 and consisted of drilling eleven boreholes (BH1-23 to BH10-23) across the Phase II Property, of which four were equipped with groundwater monitoring wells (BH1-23, BH2-23, BH3-23 and BH7-23).
+The subsurface investigation for this assessment was conducted on May 10 and May 11, 2023, and consisted of drilling eleven boreholes (BH1-23 to BH10-23) across the Phase II Property, of which four were equipped with groundwater monitoring wells (BH1-23, BH2-23, BH3-23, and BH7-23).
 The boreholes were advanced to depths ranging from approximately 1.8 m to 6.8 m below the existing ground surface and terminated within an overburden layer of fill, silty sand, silty clay or within bedrock.
-Four boreholes were cored into the bedrock (BH1-23, BH2-23, BH3-23 and BH7-23) and completed with groundwater monitoring well installations in order to access the groundwater table.
+Four boreholes were cored into the bedrock (BH1-23, BH2-23, BH3-23, and BH7-23) and completed with groundwater monitoring well installations to access the groundwater table.

-In general, the subsurface soil profile encountered at the borehole locations consists of fill material (crushed stone, topsoil, brown silty sand, trace clay, occasional gravel) underlain by grey silty clay, brown silty sand and glacial till.
-Bedrock consisting of black shale was encountered in BH1-23, BH2-23, BH3-23 and BH7-23 at depths ranging between approximately 1.9 to 2.9m below grade.
+In general, the subsurface soil profile encountered at the borehole locations consists of fill material (crushed stone, topsoil, brown silty sand, trace clay, occasional gravel) underlain by grey silty clay, brown silty sand, and glacial till.
+Bedrock consisting of black shale was encountered in BH1-23, BH2-23, BH3-23, and BH7-23 at depths ranging from approximately 1.9 to 2.9m below grade.

 Nine soil samples were submitted for laboratory analysis of BTEX, PHCs (F1-F4), VOCs, metals and/or pH parameters.
-Based on the analytical test results, the PHC F4/F4G concentrations identified in Soil Sample BH1-23-SS2 exceed the MECP Table 1 standard.
-Elevated levels of pH, outside the acceptable range for surface or subsurface soils, were identified in Soil Samples BH3-23-SS2, BH5-23-SS2, BH6-23-SS2 and BH9-23-SS2.
-Otherwise, parameter concentrations identified in the analysed samples were in compliance with the MECP Table 1 standards.
+Based on the analytical test results, elevated levels of pH, outside the acceptable range for surface or subsurface soils, were identified in Soil Samples BH3-23-SS2, BH5-23-SS2, BH6-23-SS2 and BH9-23-SS2.
+In accordance with O.Reg.
+153/04, Section 41 applies to the Phase II Property and Table 1 standards for a commercial land use were selected.